 A: The short answer is “Yes.”
 The long answer is “It depends.”
 It depends on if the wood is still in good condition, whether I can get the wood quickly enough that I can get some good quality pieces from it.
 Read more at Custom Wood-Turning.

 A: Typically no. Soft woods like pine typically don’t yield a good quality item and the the sappy woods make a mess.
 That said, I do turn a few items from a good piece of Cedar.
 The mix of the red heart wood and the white sap wood can yield beautiful pieces.

 A: Typically no. I am not licensed and insured / bonded for that.
 If a tree is in a location where there is no risk of dropping it on a building, vehicle or people and if the tree is something great, I will consider taking the tree down.
 Black Walnut is one of those trees that can convince me to make that level of effort.
 Black Walnut handled correctly can yield gorgeous keepsakes.
-It’s normally best to let a licensed professional take it down I can then use some of that wood to turn a beautiful piece.
+It’s normally best to let a licensed professional take it down for you.
+I can then use some of that wood to turn a beautiful piece.
 See more at Custom Wood-Turning.